jsconf/2017.jsconf.eu/why.md

 # Why JSConf EU

-> Our biggest reward as conference organisers is people doing great things with something they learned at or with someone they met at the conference.
+> Our biggest reward as conference organizers is people doing great things with something they learned at or with someone they met at the conference.

-We are inviting the JavaScript community to attend the upcoming JSConf EU (September 25th & 27th, Berlin).
-Ticket Sales start on February 1st 2017, and will also be [announced on our Twitter account](https://twitter.com/jsconfeu).
+We are inviting the JavaScript community to attend the upcoming JSConf EU (May 6-7 Berlin).
+For ticket sales [watch our  Twitter account](https://twitter.com/jsconfeu).

 <img
     src="{{ site.baseurl }}/img/jsconfeu-group-2014.jpg"